Citibank Review: Lucrative Bonuses and No Minimums To Open

 Citibank vs. Bank of America

-Bank of America has more reasonable monthly maintenance fees than Citibank, with its highest fees at $25.
-However, Citibank’s overdraft fees are slightly lower, which could save you a few dollars a month, depending on if — and how often — you have overdrafts.
+Bank of America has more reasonable monthly maintenance fees than Citibank, with its highest fees at $25, while Citibank’s go as high as $30.
+However, Citibank’s overdraft fees are slightly lower at $34, compared to Bank of America’s $35 fee, which could save you a few dollars a month, depending on if — and how often — you have overdrafts.

-If you’re looking for a bank that offers a variety of account packages with $0 opening deposits and lucrative bonuses, Citibank is a perfect fit.
-While the bank’s fees may not be the lowest overall, they are in line with what other banks charge, and Citibank offers account holders opportunities for fee waivers.
+From its account offerings to its online accessibility to its lucrative bonuses, Citibank is a contender for those looking for a bank with a solid reputation.
+While its fees may not be the lowest overall, they are in line with what other big banks charge — plus, Citibank also allows account holders the opportunity for fee waivers.

-Citibank FAQHere are answers to some of Citibank's more commonly asked questions.
+Citibank FAQHere are the answers to some of the more commonly asked questions about Citibank.

 - What ATM is free for Citibank?